saulrichardson/allstate-weekly-lists/README.md

   so you explicitly enumerate every incoming column in the normalizers and drop anything you haven’t explicitly mapped.

+Notes:
+- Rows with an `event_date` earlier than today are filtered out globally.
+- Additionally, only rows within a 15-day window from today are included by default.
+  You can override this horizon by setting `MAX_DAYS_AHEAD` (e.g., `MAX_DAYS_AHEAD=21`).
+  For the Cross Sell audit, `event_date` is derived from `Renewal Effective Date`, so only upcoming opportunities within the window appear in outputs.

 ## Assignment logic

 - Each employee in `employees.yml` specifies a `prefer` key (`high` or `low`).